The Real AI Fight: Stop Helping the Hyperscalers Win

 You're Fighting the Wrong War, Cory

 Look, I get it.
 Doctorow made the right call on crypto.
 Web3 was a solution desperately searching for a problem, ultimately finding its purpose as a degenerate casino for apes and coins.
-But here's where his victory lap turns into a faceplant: AI is fundamentally different.
+And I say this as someone who built Million on Mars, a Web3 game - I have my own scars from that adventure and understand exactly what he's talking about from a hands-dirty perspective.

 Crypto never solved a real problem.
 AI is solving thousands of them every day.
 Right now, as I write this in January 2026, I literally cannot compete as a software engineer without Claude 4.5.
 Not "it's harder without it" - I mean I am economically non-viable without AI augmentation.
 The era of typing code is over.
 We're in the era of engineering systems, orchestrating agents, and thinking in high-dimensional cognitive spaces.

-The Copyright Strawman He's Desperately Beating
+The Copyright Strawman

 News flash: No one is asking for AI to own copyright.
-That's like worrying about whether Photoshop can own the images it helps create.

 When I use Midjourney to generate a thousand images, select ten, arrange them, modify them, and create a collection - that's MY copyright.
 Just like photographers own their photos despite not manufacturing the camera.
 Just like filmmakers own their movies despite every pixel being processed by machines.